gisthuband/sudan_healthcare_OVERVIEW/README.md

 EDA -- Links to notebooks done by myself and others, to explore the data

-Modeling -- Links to modeling for malaraia outbreak
+Modeling -- Links to modeling for malaraia outbreak predictor